 “Our voice is no longer heard after we’re gone, but our actions will live on forever.”

 Planning for the future is part of human nature, whether it’s what to have for lunch or what to leave your children after you’re gone.
 For those who can, leaving a gift for family is a given, but a gift to community is often not.

 The old expression “the gift that keeps on giving” is truly manifested in the selfless act of Planned Giving - leaving a legacy gift that benefits a charitable organization indefinitely.
 Such a gift ensures continuity for that organization and adds a measure of financial stability when an uncertain future looms.
-Calgary Jewish Federation has been blessed to have three such endowments generously bestowed by Lion of Judah members Marilyn Libin, Sandy Martin and Donna Riback.
+Calgary Jewish Federation has been blessed to have three such endowments generously bestowed by Lion of Judah members Marilyn Libin, Sandy Martin and Donna Riback z"l.

 When asked what their motivations were, Donna told a story of her grandmother who gave money to two men who came to her door, even though she didn’t like their demeanour.
 When Donna asked her why she gave them money, her grandmother said “because they’re Jewish.”
-Donna feels strongly about helping to ensure that the Jewish community is still here and thriving in the years to come.
+Donna felt strongly about helping to ensure that the Jewish community is still here and thriving in the years to come.